Rashmika Mandanna

-Rashmika Mandanna (born 5 April 1996) is an Indian actress who primaily works in Telugu and Hindi films.
+Rashmika Mandanna (born 5 April 1996) is an Indian actress who primarily works in Telugu and Hindi films.
 Her accolades include four SIIMA Awards and a Filmfare Award South.
-One of South India's highest-paid actresses, she was featured in Forbes Indias 2024 list of "30 Under 30".
+One of India's highest-paid actresses, she was featured in Forbes Indias 2024 list of "30 Under 30".

 After a brief modelling career in 2014, Mandanna made her acting debut with the Kannada romantic comedy Kirik Party (2016) and gained further commercial success with the action film Anjani Putra and the romantic drama Chamak (both 2017).
-She expanded into Telugu cinema in 2018 with the comedy drama Chalo and achieved her breakthrough with the romantic comedy Geetha Govindam, earning the Filmfare Critics Award for Best Actress – Telugu.
+She expanded into Telugu cinema in 2018 with the comedy drama Chalo and achieved her breakthrough with the romantic comedy Geetha Govindam, which earned her the Filmfare Critics Award for Best Actress – Telugu.
 She went on to star as the leading lady in the action comedies Sarileru Neekevvaru and Bheeshma (both 2020).

-Mandanna gained wider recognition with the pan-India success of the Telugu action film Pushpa: The Rise (2021).
-She played a supporting role in the period drama Sita Ramam (2022) and starred as the lead in the Tamil film Varisu (2023) before venturing into Hindi cinema with two unsuccessful releases.
-She achieved her highest-grossing films with the action dramas Animal (2023), Pushpa 2: The Rule (2024) and Chhaava (2025).
-However, her frequent roles in androcentric narratives have drawn criticism for offering limited opportunities to showcase her acting range but she earned critical praise for her performance as a woman in an abusive relationship in The Girlfriend (2025).
+Further recognition came with the pan-India success of the Telugu action film Pushpa: The Rise (2021) and a supporting role in the period drama Sita Ramam (2022) earned her critical recognition.
+She went onto star in the Tamil film Varisu (2023) before venturing into Hindi cinema with two unremarkable releases.
+Her highest-grossing films include the action dramas Animal (2023), Pushpa 2: The Rule (2024), for which she won the SIIMA Award for Best Actress, and Chhaava (2025), all of which rank among the highest-grossing Indian films.
+Though her roles in these films drew criticism for their limited prominence within largely androcentric narratives, she received critical acclaim for her performance as a woman navigating a dysfunctional relationship in the Telugu drama The Girlfriend (2025).

+In addition to her acting career, Mandanna is the celebrity endorser for several brands and products.
+She is married to her frequent co-star Vijay Deverakonda.